-Days 2 – 3: At sea towards South Georgia – This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
+Days 2 – 4: Southern Ocean -We chart a course bound for South Georgia.
+This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
 We will be joined by hundreds of seabirds including the wandering albatross.
-Giant petrels and smaller Cape petrels are also constant companions as make our way to South Georgia.
-Photographing these magnificent birds from the deck of the ship takes patience and skill and our photography expert will be on hand to show you the best techniques.
-Join the ship’s Captain on the bridge and learn about the operations of our modern research vessel.
+Giant petrels and smaller Cape petrels are also constant companions as we make our way south.
 Throughout the day our onboard experts educate us with a series of presentations about the environment, wildlife and history and the locations we hope to visit in the coming days.
-History is a key theme of this voyage and the epic story of Shackleton is central to our journey.

-Days 8 – 9: St Andrews Bay, Gold Harbour and Southeast Coast – Our next few days will take us to St Andrew’s Bay and Gold Harbor – places that are teeming with wildlife including fur seals, elephant seals and massive colonies of the colorful king penguins.
-As with all of our landings we will exercise every opportunity possible to explore on foot with our experienced guides.
-Gold Harbor is so called because the sun’s rays make the cliffs yellow with their light in the morning and evening.
-It’s an exhilarating location.
+Days 9 – 10: St Andrews Bay, Gold Harbour & Eastern Coast – Our next few days take us to St Andrews Bay and Gold Harbour – places that are teeming with wildlife including fur seals, elephant seals and massive colonies of the colourful king penguins.
+As with all of our landings, we will exercise every opportunity to explore on foot with our experienced guides.

-Days 10 – 11: Royal Bay, Godthul and Prion Island – Our exploration of South Georgia is far from over and we meander our way back along the northern coastline.
-There are few gems we have in mind – including the old whaling shore depot at Godthul.
+Day 11: Godthul & Prion Island – Our exploration of South Georgia is not over and we navigate our way back along the northern coastline.
+There are a few special locations we have in mind – including the old whaling depot at Godthul.
 There is a terrific hike here up to a beautiful lake.
-Cooper Bay is home to a sizeable Macaroni penguin rookery nesting among the tussac grass behind the landing site.
-Nearing the end of our visit to South Georgia, we hope to enjoy a shore landing at Prion Island – yet another spectacular location and some would argue – the jewel in the crown.
-Situated in the breathtaking Bay of Isles, Prion Island has been designated as a ‘Specially Protected Area’ by the South Georgia Government, due to the breeding wandering albatross colonies at this location.
-Boasting the largest wingspan of any living bird, typically ranging from 2.5 to 3.5 m (8ft to 11ft), they spend most of their life in flight, landing only to breed and feed.
+Nearing the end of our visit to South Georgia, we hope to enjoy a shore landing at Prion Island – which many consider the jewel in the crown.